Create & edit documents#

 To deploy the repository to tdoc.org

-, make sure that all changes have been
+, make sure that all

-changes to the server.
+then push the changes to the server.

 hg push